Need to Know

 - Know how to use the computer and program(s) you plan to use.
 Staff members may not be familiar with all software programs available on the computers

 - Pay for all printouts made from the machine, including pages printed by accident.
+Bringing your own paper does not reduce the price of the printing.
+It is the toner that costs.

 - When finished, click Done and End Now to clear your Internet session